Courses and workshops

 Moodle self-study courses

-In the course Ready for take-off: how to start your Bachelor’s or Master’s thesis, students find out about what they need to do at the beginning of a research and writing project to ensure a successful Bachelor’s or Master’s thesis.
+• In the course Ready for take-off: how to start your Bachelor’s or Master’s thesis, you will find out about what they need to do at the beginning of a research and writing project to ensure a successful Bachelor’s or Master’s thesis.

 Contact